General Practitioner Certificate in Emergency Medicine & Surgery

 The Improve International GPCert(EM&S) modular training programme has been accredited by ISVPS as being a suitable education programme based on the course content and the calibre of the tutors delivering the taught course.

-The GPCert(EM&S) qualification has been validated by Harper Adams University(HAU) and candidates have the option of completing the GPCert and PgC in Small Animal Emergency Medicine & Surgery, which carries 60 credits at a M Level 7.
+The GPCert(EM&S) qualification has been validated by Harper Adams University(HAU) and candidates have the option of completing the GPCert and PgC in Emergency Medicine and Surgery, which carries 60 credits at a M Level 7.
 These credits can be used towards a higher qualification such as a Masters Degree.

-The PgC Small Animal Emergency Medicine and Surgery award is eligible for the RCVS Advanced Practitioner Status.
+The PgC Emergency Medicine and Surgery award is eligible for the RCVS Advanced Practitioner Status.

 - Submit 1 x 2,250-2,500 case report